 Keep in mind that setting up a rule base is an iterative process.
 That means it happens relatively slowly and needs to be tuned over a period of time.
 There are always new attacks and new indicators to monitor.

-USM Central enables you to create and customize these rules to add specific policies for a particular event Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarm Alarms provide notification of an event or sequence of events that require attention or investigation..
+USM Central enables you to create and customize these rules to add specific policies for a particular event Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall. or alarm Alarms provide notification of an event or sequence of events that require attention or investigation..
 There are these orchestration rules:

 - Suppression Rules: Use these rules to suppress events or alarms that create noise in your system.
 See Suppression Rules from the Orchestration Rules Page for more information.

-- Filtering Rules: Use these rules to make the sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
+- Filtering Rules: Use these rules to make the sensor Sensors are deployed into an on-premises, cloud, or multi-cloud environment to collect logs and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. drop future events that match the rule.
 See Filtering Rules from the Orchestration Rules Page for more information.

 - Alarm rules: Use these rules to identify existing and emerging threats.
 See Alarm Rules from the Orchestration Rules Page for more information.